- J.D., Campbell Law School

 - Relocated the traditional MBA program to downtown Raleigh

 - Partnered with the University of Reading in England for an international business certificate

 - Developed dual degree programs with Campbell’s College of Pharmacy and Health Sciences in MSPH/MBA, MSCR/MBA, and BBA Health Care Management/MSPH

 - Outlined future dual MBA programs with the College of Arts and Science in Sports Management and the Jerry M. Wallace School of Osteopathic Medicine

 - Raised funds to support numerous new scholarships to support business students

 - U.S. Navy as a nuclear power plant operator aboard the U.S.S.
 Billfish

 - Instructor in the Nuclear Power Training Unit in Charleston, S.C.

-Faulkner holds his J.D. and M.B.A. from Campbell and his B.S. in business administration from Charleston Southern University.
+Faulkner holds a J.D. and M.B.A. from Campbell University.
+He has also earned an LL.M. in Litigation Management from Baylor University School of Law and a B.S. in business administration from Charleston Southern University.

 Professionally, Faulkner enjoys developing effective and exceptional teams that deliver superior education and support to students.
 Personally, he enjoys spending time with his wife, Patty, and his three children, Hannah, Erin, and Ryan.